parsh96/docker-ci-cd/README.md

 # Using UCP HRM for rolling upgrade
-This example uses a simple html file and nginx image to demonstrate how you can
+This post demonstrates how you can use Docker Enterprise Edition for CI/CD and rolling upgrade.
+The post uses a simple html file and nginx image to explain and demonstrate how you can
-  * Use the HTTP Routing Mesh (HRM) feature of UCP
+  * Use HTTP Routing Mesh (HRM) feature of UCP
   * Use HRM for rolling upgrade
   * Use Jenkins and Github along with Docker for continuous deployments